History of Wrigley Field in Timeline

 December 31, 2024: 2025 NHL Winter Classic

 On December 31, 2024, Wrigley Field hosted the 2025 NHL Winter Classic between the Chicago Blackhawks and the St. Louis Blues.
-The Blues won 6-2.
+The Blues won 6–2, and the attendance was 40,933.

-January 2025: Cubs announce "The Yard at Wrigley Field"
+January 2025: Announcement of 'The Yard at Wrigley Field'

-In January 2025, the Cubs announced a new area called "The Yard at Wrigley Field", featuring five semi-private rental areas designed to help fans sample the bleachers featuring an exclusive table with unlimited beer, seltzer, wine and non-alcoholic drinks, as well as a ballpark meal for each guest.
+In January 2025, the Cubs announced a new area called "The Yard at Wrigley Field", featuring five semi-private rental areas with an exclusive table that includes unlimited beer, seltzer, wine, and non-alcoholic drinks, along with a ballpark meal for each guest.
+The area is accessible up to 90 minutes before the first pitch until the end of the game and has a capacity of 50 guests.

-Northwestern will host two more games at Wrigley Field in 2025.
+In 2025, Northwestern will host two more games at Wrigley Field.

-Wrigley Field will host the 2025 NHL Winter Classic.
+In 2025, Wrigley Field will host the NHL Winter Classic.